vuk88/RislaBackend/README.md

 10. /logout: Logs out the session.
 11. /force_confirm_email: Force confirms the email address.
 Intended for use in the Admin Panel.
 12. /magic_auth_link: Generates a magic authentication link.
 Must be set via the init config.
+13. /analyze-image: Sends a picture to GPT 4o for analysis
-13. /magic_auth/<token>: Authenticates a user using a magic authentication token.
+14. /magic_auth/<token>: Authenticates a user using a magic authentication token.
-14. /lncallback: Login with LinkedIn callback.
+15. /lncallback: Login with LinkedIn callback.
 Must be set via the init config.
-15. /resend_confirmation: Resends the confirmation email.
+16. /resend_confirmation: Resends the confirmation email.
-16. /getuserinfo: Retrieves user info, excluding the password and API token.
+17. /getuserinfo: Retrieves user info, excluding the password and API token.